datafolklabs/cement/README.md

  * 100% test coverage using Nose
  * 100% PEP8 compliant using `pep8` and `autopep8` tools
  * Extensive Sphinx documentation
- * Tested on Python 2.6, 2.7, 3.1, and 3.2
+ * Tested on Python 2.6, 2.7, 3.2, and 3.3

 *Note that argparse is required as an external dependency for Python < 2.7 and < 3.2.
-Additionally, some extensions that are shipped with the mainline cement sources do require external dependencies.
+Additionally, some *optional* extensions that are shipped with the mainline Cement sources do require external dependencies.
 It is the responsibility of the application developer to include these dependencies along with their application, as Cement explicitly does not include them.*

 More Information